 The Social Security Administration has announced a 1.6% increase in Social Security and Supplemental Security Income (SSI) benefits for 2020, a significantly smaller cost-of-living increase (COLA) than the year before.
-Increased payments to Social Security recipients begin January 1, 2020, while increased payments to SSI recipients begin on December 27, 2019.
+Increased payments to Social Security recipients begin on January 1, 2020, while increased payments to SSI recipients begin on December 27, 2019.
 Other numbers regarding eligibility for disability and average benefits have also changed for 2020.

 The new SSI federal base amount is $783 per month for an individual and $1,175 per month for a couple.
 The SSI payment amounts are higher in states that pay a supplementary SSI payment.